baritonomarchetto/4CH-Mixer-Modules/README.md

 This repository hosts an old mixer version for reference only.
-Use files in "Version 2" folder.
+Use files in "VERSION_2" folder.

 # 4CH-Audio-or-CV-Mixer-Modules
 Two different mixers for two different tasks.
 For modular synthesizers.